Jamy4000/VRSF_Hybrid_ECS/README.md

 ## Description
-The repository you're currently is a Crossfplatform, Lightweight VR framework giving you access to some basic features often used in VR.
+The repository you're currently is a Crossfplatform, Lightweight VR Framework giving you access to some basic features often used in VR (UI, Teleportation, Flying mode, Gaze, Inputs Management, ...).
 It's an alternative to Libraries like VRTK, that was way too big for me when I first used it.
-Numerous tools and scripts will come in the future, as well as other device supports.

 The supported devices for now are :
 - The HTC Vive
+- The HTC Focus (No 3D Models for the controllers are provided for now)
 - The Microsoft Mixed Reality Headset
 - The Oculus Rift with Touch Controllers
+- The Oculus Quest
 - The Oculus GO
 - The Gear VR
-- The Oculus Quest
 - A VR Simulator (only recommended for debug)